How to create a trading plan

 - Keep a trading journal

-This is different to keeping records of data, which just shows profit and loss.
+This is different to keeping records of data, which just show profit and loss.
 A journal is where you write comments on why you entered the trade and how you feel every time you open or close a position.
 This will help you analyse your performance and improve your trading.

 “It can be hard to notice these emotions as they are happening – we get caught up in the moment,” says Serikova.
-“But once you get used to reviewing and analysing how you feel you will become much more proficient at being able to spot the impact your emotions are having on your behaviour.”
+“But once you get used to reviewing and analysing how you feel, you will become much more proficient at being able to spot the impact your emotions are having on your behaviour.”

 You should never underestimate the power of planning.
 Knowing how to create a trading plan won’t guarantee profits, but it will help you trade more consistently and successfully.